rbillings/Addon-Tests/README.md

 If you want to be able to run any of those tests, you will need your own copy of the `variables.json` file, which you will update to contain your own credentials.
-To do that, make a copy of the `variables.json` file which exists in the project root and update that with your own credentials.
+To do that, make a copy of the `variables.json` file which exists in the project root and update that with your own credentials (see above).
  You will then pass the name of that file on the command line.
  For the purposes of the examples below, assume you named your copy of the file `my_variables.json`.

+ The following is an example JSON file with the values missing.
+You can use this as a template.

+ {
+  "users": {
+    "default": {
+      "email": "",
+      "password": "",
+      "name": ""
+    },
+    "editable": {
+      "email": "",
+      "password": "",
+      "name": "",
+      "gmail_password": ""
+    }
+  },
+  "paypal": {
+    "email": "",
+    "password": ""
+  }
+}

 ### Run the tests